 Create a Tiny Felt Owl Mobile

-Edited by Laurel Waddell, Anonymous, Eng, Lynn and 2 others
+Edited by Laurel Waddell, Eng, Lynn, Maria Sharon Ubando and 1 other

 Christmas is coming and I've decided to make another mobile for my grand baby Ollie.
 As I make his mobile, I'd like to share with you the step by step process of making a Tiny Felt Owl Mobile so you can hang one over your own baby's crib.